 Materials in our care fall in the following general subject areas:

 - Institutional records of the University of Victoria (Victoria, B.C.), Victoria College (Victoria, B.C.) and the Provincial Normal School (Victoria, B.C.)

-- Select faculty papers and records of organizations affiliated with the University and predecessor organizations
+- Select faculty papers, as well as records of organizations and archives of select persons affiliated with the University and predecessor organizations

 - Anarchist Studies

 - Arts and Culture, including archives of performing arts organizations and local publishers, architects, artists and musicians